 Perhaps the most devastating death this episode was the show’s good writing.
 Or maybe it was Jaime’s character development.
 Or Dany’s sanity.
 It certainly wasn’t any of those who actually bit the dust this week, as most of the deaths felt incredibly rushed and somewhat underwhelming.
 Where was the petty melodrama of Varys’ demise?
 Where was the satisfaction in seeing Cersei getting crushed by a few rocks?
 For a show notorious for its memorable deaths, this final series has barely given us any.

 With the sheer amount of plot they’re racing through, it’s positively befuddling as to why they chose to have a reduced episode count for the past two series.
 I’m not usually one to suggest a show carry on past eight seasons, but it’s not as if it was on the verge of cancellation – they could have wheeled this cash cow out for at least another year to satisfyingly conclude each character’s storyline and the story as a whole.

 She came, she saw, she burned the whole damn place to the ground.
 The Mad Queen was out in full force, laying waste to King’s Landing with fire and blood, and played to perfection by Emilia Clarke.
-Yes, it might be a sudden, confusing twist for the sake of shock value, but Emilia does mad, bloodthirsty revenge so well that (almost) all is forgiven.
+Yes, it might be a sudden, confusing twist for the sake of shock value, but Clarke does mad, bloodthirsty revenge so well that (almost) all is forgiven.
 What Daenerys does next is anyone’s guess.
-Personally, I can’t wait to find out why everyone thinks Jon would be so damn good on the Iron Throne.
+Personally, I can’t wait to find out why everyone thinks Jon would be better than her on the Iron Throne.
 Seriously, he’s done nothing this series.
 N o t h i n g.
-It may not be exactly what we were hoping for, but at least Dany’s doing something people!
+It may not be exactly what we were hoping for, but at least Dany’s doing something, people!